thechelsuk/uk.thechels/_pages/morning.md

 ---

 <!-- weather_marker starts -->
-### Daily Rundown on Sunday, 24 July 2022
+### Daily Rundown on Monday, 25 July 2022

-- The average temperature today is 25.68˚C;
+- The average temperature today is 20.74˚C;
-- With highs of 26.99˚C and lows of 16.78˚C.
+- With highs of 21.54˚C and lows of 13.34˚C.
-- You can expect overcast clouds for the day.
+- You can expect light rain for the day.

 <!-- weather_marker ends -->